Agenda

 SLH

-In today’s complex, fast-moving environments, leaders are increasingly required to guide teams through uncertainty, disruption, and heightened scrutiny.
-Whether driven by operational challenges, reputational risk, or external events, these moments test not only decision-making, but also how leaders communicate, influence others, and sustain trust.
-Urgency can amplify noise, distort intent, and push leaders toward reactive
+In today’s complex, fast-moving environments, leaders are increasingly required to guide teams through uncertainty, disruption and heightened scrutiny.
+Whether driven by operational challenges, reputational risk or external events, these moments test not only decision making, but also how leaders communicate, influence others and sustain trust.
+Urgency can amplify noise, distort intent and push leaders toward

 Monday, June 15, 2026